 As you are aware, it was necessary to hold it in abeyance, pending consideration of the Town and Village Green application.
-The Inspector's report and recommendation to the Council as the Registration Authority has now been received and a meeting of the Licensing Committee has to
+The Inspector's report and recommendation to the Council as the Registration Authority has now been received and a meeting of the Licensing Committee has to be convened in order to decide what comes next: Do we accept the Inspector's recommendation and turn down the application to register Whitchurch Playing Fields as a village green or do we agree to register it in opposition to the Inspector's report?

 Because the Licensing Committee is actually a quasijudicial body, it is not right for me to speculate on the outcome of that body.
 It is like speculating on a court trial and the judgment made therein.
-So, at the moment, we have to wait until the meeting of the Licensing Committee, which I understand has been scheduled for 10 December this year, to make that decision one way or another and as soon as it makes that decision, the Council can then move forward
+So, at the moment, we have to wait until the meeting of the Licensing Committee, which I understand has been scheduled for 10 December this year, to make that decision one way or another and as soon as it makes that decision, the Council can then move forward.